omikad/datasciencecoursera/CodeBook.md

 The set of variables that were estimated from these signals are:
 * mean(): Mean value
 * std(): Standard deviation

+Features are normalized and bounded within [-1,1].

+The acceleration signal from the smartphone accelerometer X,Y,Z axis in standard gravity units 'g'.

+The body acceleration signal obtained by subtracting the gravity from the total acceleration.

 # Transformation to original features